-I'm Bringing My Dog Everywhere Now, Thanks To This Wild One Carrier
+The Most Stylish Bag I Own Is Now A Wild One Dog Carrier

-Ever since adopting my rescue pup Miso almost a year ago, I've grown used to bringing him with me everywhere.
-Being the compact, generally portable pup he is (Uber drivers have the tendency to not realize he's in the car), I had yet to invest in a carrier that I can simply throw on my shoulder and go.
-That is, until Wild One reached out with the chance to try its latest drop: The Everyday Carrier (for pups) and matching Treat Pouch (for their humans).
-Equal parts stylish and sustainable (the collection is made from recycled knit fibers derived from water bottles), the streamlined pieces looked perfect for quick walks around the neighborhood, running errands, and more.
-Read on as Miso and I take the brand-new launches for a spin in our new city of Miami.
+After adopting my dog, Miso, almost a year ago, I quickly grew accustomed to bringing him with me...everywhere.
+Being the compact and easily portable pup he is, I thought to invest in a proper carrier bag for toting him around — that is, until cool-dog brand Wild One offered to send me its latest and greatest drop: The Everyday Carrier (for pups) and matching Treat Pouch (for their humans).
+The new duo doesn't just look stylishly on par with trendy athleisurewear bag brands, but it's also sustainably made with recycled knit fibers derived from water bottles.
+With both of those very appealing traits in mind, I was more than game to give both pieces an IRL spin.
+Read on to discover how Wild One's Everyday Carrier and Treat Pouch fared when Miso and I took them for a spin around town.

 Advertisement

 We're proud owners of Wild One's fan-favorite Travel Carrier, and have breezed through TSA on several occasions with my fur baby chillaxin' inside his portable home.
 However, the main draw of the Everyday Carrier is that — as the name suggests — it's a sleek way to tote your pup on the go.
-The design is not bulky at all, and is roomy enough for pups up to 20 pounds.
-(For reference, Miso is 10 pounds.)
+The design is not bulky at all and is roomy enough for pups up to 20 pounds.
+(For reference, Miso is ten pounds.)
 It comes in three colors: black, lilac, and the gorgeous terracotta pictured here.

 In addition to making you the chicest pair at the dog park, the carrier's many pockets allow you to keep essentials like your phone, wallet, and keys (and the most essential, your dog) accessible without any extra bulk.
 (I also tossed a book in there, but if you're working with more pup, you may not have the room.
 Other features, like a machine-washable padded mat and thick, wide shoulder straps and top handle, make it a comfortable experience for dog and dog parents.
 But arguably the most genius design element is one that's nearly invisible: the top zipper is guarded by a thin layer of fabric to ensure that you don't snag your dog's illustrious mane mid-zip.
 This unfortunate incident actually happened to me once at an airport with an unnamed Amazon-brand carrier, and the painful shriek that Miso uttered was not a sound I realized dogs could even make.
 Womp.